AKO SI ANNA.

 In my work today, I'm focused on community collaborations that disrupts and dismantles systems that no longer serve us and I'm seeking ways to become co-conspirators with folks who want to move towards a path of liberation through reproductive justice and community organizing.

 Before I became a birthworker, I was (and sometimes still am) a nanny for different families in Toronto.
 I love all my kiddos so fiercely.
 I love their parents too.
 As I was moving through the childcare world, I knew that this line of carework wasn't my forever calling.
 Though I loved witnessing kids and their magic as well as supporting the parents support themselves - I felt there was something bigger.

-When I was introduced to birthwork (or, during that time being a "doula") I had no idea what it was.
+When I was first introduced to birthwork (or, a doula), I had no idea what it was.
 From my understanding a doula was a non-medical person who helped people give birth and take care of babies postpartum.
-I was fricken thrilled.
+I was thrilled!
 I felt this was exactly what I was trying to move into.